ultralytics/ultralytics/docs/en/modes/predict.md

 ## Plotting Results

-You can use the `plot()` method of a `Result` objects to visualize predictions.
-It plots all prediction types (boxes, masks, keypoints, probabilities, etc.) contained in the `Results` object onto a numpy array that can then be shown or saved.
+The `plot()` method in `Results` objects facilitates visualization of predictions by overlaying detected objects (such as bounding boxes, masks, keypoints, and probabilities) onto the original image.
+This method returns the annotated image as a NumPy array, allowing for easy display or saving.

 !!!
 Example "Plotting"